PiperZzz/assignment/README.md

 1. Authentication for API
    - The authentication can be done using JWT and Spring Security
-   - The JWT can be generated using a secret key, which can be stored in a configuration file or environment variable.
+   - The JWT should be generated using a secret key signature, which should be stored in OS environment variable or AWS Secrets Manager
-   - The JWT can be validated using the secret key.
-   - The JWT can be added to the API response, which can be used to authenticate subsequent API requests.
+   - The JWT will be added to the API response and validated by the secret key signature via Spring Security workflow

 2. DataSource and Database Configuration

+Squash Merge PR is good practices for more readable commits.